NREL-Sienna/PowerSimulations.jl/docs/src/how_to/register_variable.md

 # Register a variable in a custom operation model

+In most cases, operation problem models are optimization models.
+Although in `PowerSimulations.jl` it is possible to define arbitrary problems that can reflect heuristic decision rules, this is not the common case.

+The first aspect to consider when thinking about developing a model compatible with `PowerSimulations.jl` is that although we support all of `JuMP.jl` objects, you need to employ [anonymous constraints and variables](https://jump.dev/JuMP.jl/stable/manual/variables/#anonymous_variables) in `JuMP.jl` and register the constraints, variables and other optimization objects into `PowerSimulations.jl`'s optimization container.
+Otherwise the features to use your problem in the simulation like the coordination with other problems and post processing won't work.

+!!! info

+    The requirements for the simulation of Power Systems operations are more strict than solving an optimization problem once with just `JuMP.jl`.
+The requirements imposed by `PowerSimulations.jl` to integrate your models in a simulation are designed to help with other complex operations that go beyond `JuMP.jl` scope.

 To register a variable in the model, the developer must first allocate the container into the optimization container and then populate it.
 For example, it require start the build function as follows: